Java Programs

 The acquisition of Sun Microsystems by Oracle Corporation was completed on January 27, 2010.
 Oracle Corporation is the current owner of the official implementation of the Java SE platform.

-Among these versions only Java 8 and Java 11 versions are LTS (Long Term Support) versions, remaining all other versions are supported only up to release of the next version.
+Among these versions only Java 8, Java 11, and Java 17 versions are LTS (Long Term Support) versions, remaining all other versions are supported only up to the release of the next version.
 You will see most of the Java programmers are working with LTS versions only.

 Features of Java